 It was a beautiful evening, with gifts, laughing laughs, eating soup with sticks and with the surprise that the beautiful people prepared for me – to sing me Happy Birthday in the restaurant 🙂 Together, we have made plans for the next holiday that will surely include Vietnam.

 Because the kids had to go to school the next day and it was already late, they invited us to a car ride through Ho Chi Minh and took us through areas that we had not seen.
 We hardly said goodbye to them and we were left to walk through the city that had begun to live.
-We walked the way to the hotel on foot and mingled with the locals who went out to walk late at night.
+We walked the way to the Himalaya Phoenix Saigon Hostel on foot and mingled with the locals who went out to walk late at night.

 Being the last day we spent in Vietnam, we walked the streets late, we sat down and ate local fruits, enjoying the authenticity of the place 🙂